Transportation

 Nara/Ise Kintetsu Railway (Kinki Nihon Tetsudo)

-Kintetsu Kyoto Station is located in the south part of JR Kyoto Station premises.
-(Extra charge is necessary for using the limited express service)
+Kintetsu Kyoto Station is located in the southern part of the JR Kyoto Station premises.
+(An extra charge is necessary for using the limited express service)

 Kyoto Station